Research and Applied Practica

 - Advising and authorization by the department

-- The Practicum program will contact students using their Georgia State email address only with information to complete the registration process.
+- The Practicum program will contact students using their Georgia State email address with information to complete the registration process.

 - Students should allow at least one month to complete the entire process for practica sites off campus.
 These sites will require interviews of students at the site.